RaspAP/raspap-docs/docs/ap-basics.md

 ### Maximum number of clients
 This option sets the `max_num_sta` value for `hostapd`, and is effective for placing a limit on the number of clients (stations) that can connect to your AP.
 When the limit is reached, new client connections will be rejected.

+!!! note "Note"
-> :information_source: **Note:** The default setting is 2007, but this is merely the value set by `hostapd` from the IEEE 802.11 specification.
+    The default setting is 2007, but this is merely the value set by `hostapd` from the IEEE 802.11 specification.
 It should _not_ be interpreted as a guarantee that RaspAP can support this many simultaneous clients.
 In practice, this number depends on several factors and is a much lower value, as discussed in [this FAQ](faq.md#maxclients).

 ## Troubleshooting
 RaspAP gives you advanced control over several Linux networking-related services.
 As a result, your AP may fail to start for a variety of reasons.
 You may also encounter errors connecting clients to